alucryd/oxyromon/README.md

 - Add an optional check of the ROMs after conversion
 - Support RVZ when dolphin adds it to its CLI (or NKit, whichever comes first)
 - Find a way to automatically download No-Intro DAT files (just made harder by asking users to click on a color...)
-- Support all merge options for arcade systems
+- Support merged sets for arcade systems
+- Craft some unit tests for arcade systems

 ## oxyromon